-- Connect the Stall/Kato driver to a 12 Volt regulated power supply, minimum 1A per board. - Connect the network cable to the two screw terminals.
+- Connect your solenoid motors to the appropriate terminals. - Connect the Solenoid driver to a 12 Volt regulated power supply, minimum 1A per board. - Connect the network cable to the two screw terminals.
 Observe the 'H' and 'L' terminals.
-Ensure all the 'H' and 'L' wires connect to each other respectively. - Connect each motor to a set of motor terminals.
-Each output terminal set will supply a 12 volt DC either in normal or reversed polarity to operate the motors.
-The motor type setting determines the length of the ON pulse.
+Ensure all the 'H' and 'L' wires connect to each other respectively.